It wouldn’t make sense to risk your entire tank on a cheap heater, right?

 Well, tons of aquarium owners do it all the time…I can’t tell you how many panicked messages I’ve gotten from people who’s heater malfunctioned and fried their entire tank.

-Choosing a good aquarium heater is extremely important.
-Heaters are often overlooked as just another piece of equipment, but this couldn’t be further from the truth.
-Faulty heaters can kill fish, ruin tanks, and have even been known to start house fires.
+Choosing a high-quality aquarium heater is extremely important.
+Heaters are often overlooked as “just another piece of equipment”, but this couldn’t be further from the truth.
+Faulty heaters can kill fish, ruin tanks, and have even been known to start fires.

-In this guide, we detail our candidates for the overall best aquarium heater on the market along with their strengths and weaknesses.
+In this guide, we share our picks for the overall best aquarium heaters on the market along with their strengths and weaknesses.

-Here are our top choices for the best aquarium heater on the market:
+Here are my top choices for the best aquarium heater on the market:

 1. Cobalt Aquatics NeoTherm

-Our #1 choice for the best aquarium heater is the Cobalt Aquatics NeoTherm.
-I personally bought a NeoTherm for the first time a few years ago and I have never looked back, not even for a second.
-The NeoTherm perfectly combines design, performance, and durability into a heater that just can’t be beat.
+My #1 choice for the best aquarium heater on the market is the Cobalt Aquatics NeoTherm.
+I personally used a NeoTherm for the first time a few years ago and I have never looked back.

 - 25 Watt – up to 6 gallon tank